Data protection information for the webpages of the International Motor Show (IAA)

 - Ordering the newsletter:

-The VDA offers a free newsletter about the IAA.
-Subscription to the newsletter is voluntary and may be cancelled at any time.
-The information necessary for dispatching the newsletter can be entered in an online form.
-By ordering the newsletter you agree to the processing of your data for the purpose of dispatching the newsletter.
+The VDA offers free newsletters about the IAA and the New Mobility World.
+Subscription to the newsletters is voluntary and may be cancelled at any time.
+The information necessary for dispatching a newsletter can be entered in an online form.
+By ordering a newsletter you agree to the processing of your data for the purpose of dispatching the newsletter.
 You can cancel your subscription at any time.
 Every newsletter provides an opportunity to cancel the subscription.
 The legal basis for the processing is Article 6(1) a of the GDPR.

 - Holding specialist events and information events: